-This is a UK-based centre run by two construction lawyers, both dedicated to reducing corruption in construction, with a huge database of supportive material and templates that you can pick up and use.
-Since its launch in 2008, the GIACC Resource Centre has been visited online by organisations and individuals from 190 countries.
-They provide free on-line information, advice and tools, for both governments and companies, including:
+GIACC is a UK-based centre run by two construction lawyers, Neill Stansbury and Catherine Stansbury.
+They have a huge database of supportive material and templates that you can pick up and use.
+Since its launch in 2008, the GIACC Resource Centre has been visited on-line by organisations and individuals from 190 countries.
+You can contact them here.